mangaloyalty/mangaloyalty-server/DRAFT.md

   - server refreshes metadata for ALL series
   - return result AS GET

-PUT /library/{seriesId}
-  200, 404
-  - server refreshes metadata for THIS series
-  - return result as GET

 PATCH /library/{seriesId} ({automationFrequency, automationStoreAll}) 200, 404
   - sets new options for series